 9. All entrants must follow complete parade route.
 Disbanded groups will not be allowed to walk back

 through the parade.

-10. Parade route begins with lineup on Titus St., left on Jefferson, right on Simpson, right on Hwy 154, right on
+10. The parade route begins with the lineup on Titus St., left on Jefferson, right on Simpson, right on Hwy 154, right on